-It made me wonder if he leaves the same types of things in every child’s stocking in Ireland, or whether it varies, so I posted up on my facebook page to get some ideas and here they are…
+It made me wonder if he leaves the same types of things in every child’s stocking in Ireland, or whether it varies.
+I decided to ask my Facebook followers what Santa left in their children’s stockings and here’s what they came back with….

 3. Tube of Christmas Sweets or Chocolate Coins